scoremedia/marol/README.md

 * `handler.py`.
 This is the Python2 module that is called which delegates to the Python3 handler file
 * path to `marol_venv` folder.
 This is the folder which contains all the executables for the Python version that you chose.

-To use Marol, your `my_handler.py` will have to have the following constraints:
+To use Marol, your `my_handler.py` will have the following constraints:

 * The handler function should be named `handler`
 * The file cannot be called `handler.py`(This is reserved for the Python2 handler which will execute the Python3 handler